Frequently Asked Questions

 Alternatively, if you aim to prevent dogs from digging in any of your pots and they don’t consume their waste, you can place an empty jar lid on top of the Compot lid (on the outside) and fill it with dog waste.
 The smell of the waste will deter dogs without introducing it directly into your garden.
 Later, you can transfer this waste to a dedicated composting container, known as a Com”Poo”Pot, positioned under a large tree for further decomposition and replace it with fresh dog waste in the lid.

-Soldier flies lay their larvae outside the Compot, often within the coverings used to seal the lid.
+Soldier flies lay their larvae outside the Compot, often within the coverings used to cover the lid.
 Despite their minuscule size, they can find their way into the Compot through tiny openings once hatched.
-These larvae thrive on the food scraps within the Eco-Eze Compot, consuming them at a rapid pace and outpacing even worms.
-The resulting juices, known as leachate, seep into the surrounding soil, providing instant and natural nourishment to your plants.
-Alternatively, worms within the soil may absorb the leachate, further processing it through their systems until it emerges as nutrient-rich castings once sufficiently deacidified.
+These larvae thrive on the food scraps within the Eco-Eze Compot, consuming them at a rapid pace and outpacing any worms.
+The resulting juices, seep into the surrounding soil, providing instant and natural nourishment to your plants.
+Alternatively, worms within the soil may absorb the juice, further processing it through their systems until it emerges as nutrient-rich castings once sufficiently deacidified.

 As soldier flies progress through their life cycle, they undergo a transformation from soft white larvae, which can serve as an excellent protein source for animals like chickens, fish, lizards, birds, and frogs, to mature flies covered in a harder black exterior.
 Upon reaching this stage, they exit the Compot to pupate in the nearby soil.
 After emerging as flies, they fly off in search of a mate, laying more larvae before eventually perishing.
 This cycle presents an opportunity for them to become food for other garden creatures, making them a valuable addition to ecosystems, particularly in chicken pens where they provide natural protein.